pankajventure7/lending_club_case_study/README1.md

 # Project name - LENDING CLUB CASE STUDY

-> Outline a brief description of your project.\
+> Outline a brief description of your project.

   - The main objective is to be able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.

 ## Table of Contents
-* [General Info]- to analyze and prevent them from loan request done by the customer side who are defaulter .
+* General Info- to analyze and prevent them from loan request done by the customer side who are defaulter .

-* [PROCESS DONE]
+* PROCESS DONE

 #### Step 1: Data Cleaning 1
 #### Step 2: Univariate Analysis